 This workshop will provide you with the required facts about Federal Subsidized and Unsubsidized loans.
 The workshop will also explain your rights and responsibilities as a borrower.
 Loan requests will be distributed and the institutional process will be explained.

-Note: Should you decide to request a student loan, additional requirements will need to be submitted with your request, including (but not limited to) the following: current and complete Educational Plan signed by an Educational Counselor or Advisor (Assessment tests must be taken); copy of a valid state issued I.D. or valid driver's license AND social security card; online entrance counseling completion confirmation; and online financial awareness counseling completion confirmation.
+Note: Should you decide to request a student loan, additional requirements will need to be submitted with your request, including (but not limited to) the following: current and comprehensive Educational Plan signed by an Educational Counselor or Advisor (Assessment Questionnaire (AQ)/Assessment Test must be taken); copy of a valid state issued I.D. or valid driver's license AND social security card; online entrance counseling completion confirmation; and online financial awareness counseling completion confirmation.

-For more information, visit the Loan Information Sessions page.
+For information regarding currently offered loan sessions, please visit the Loan Information Sessions page.